Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 ## UI Features & Options

-- **Platform**: Choose PC, PS4, Xbox, or Switch
 - **Profit/Volume/Margin Weights**: Adjust how each factor affects the score
-- **Price Sample Size**: Number of orders to average/median
-- **Median Pricing**: Toggle between average and median price calculations
-- **Volume Trends**: Optionally analyze volume trends over N days
+- **Minimum Online Sell Orders (Sample Size)**: A set is included only if it has at least this many online sell orders; parts must have at least this many 48h statistic price points
 - **Debug Mode**: Enable detailed logging
-- **Live Progress**: See spinners, progress bars, and Lottie animations during analysis
+- **Live Progress**: See counters, ETA, progress bar, and animations during analysis
 - **Results Table**: Sortable, filterable table of all sets
 - **Scatter Plot**: Interactive profit vs. volume plot
 - **Expandable Details**: Click to see breakdown for top set
 - **Statistical Analysis**: Button for linear regression with regression line and R² using all historical runs
 - **24/7 Mode**: Automatically append data every N minutes
+ - **Stop**: Immediately stop the current run without saving partial data
+ - **Quit**: Exit the application entirely

 ---